Siena Cathedral: Façade

 Work on the west façade began around 1284.
 Fabricated with polychrome marble, the construction was overseen by Giovanni Pisano whose designs on the Duomo's façade and the pulpit were influenced by his father Nicola Pisano.
-Built in Tuscan Romanesque style it emphasizes a horizontal unity of the area around the portals at the expense of the vertical bay divisions.
+Built in the Tuscan Romanesque style it emphasizes a horizontal unity of the area around the portals at the expense of the vertical bay divisions.
 The three portals, surmounted by lunettes, are based on Giovanni Pisano's original designs, as are much of the sculpture and orientation surrounding the entrances.
 The areas around and above the doors, as well as the columns between the portals, are richly decorated with acanthus scrolls, allegorical figures and biblical scenes.
-The figures above the portals, many of whom were Old Testament prophets, were carved with exaggerated poses and features, to enable them to be seen from far away.
+The figures above the portals, many of whom are Old Testament prophets, were carved with exaggerated poses and features to enable them to be seen from far away.

 Giovanni Pisano abruptly left Siena in about 1296 reportedly over creative differences with the Opera del Duomo, the group that oversaw the construction and maintenance of the Siena cathedrals.
 Pisano's lower façade was continued under the direction of Camaino di Crescentino, but a number of changes were made to the original plan.
 These included raising the façade due to the raising of the nave of the church and the installation of a larger rose window based on designs by Duccio di Buoninsegna and commissioned by the city of Siena.
 Work on the west façade came to an sudden end in 1317 when the Opera del Duomo redirected all efforts to the east façade.

 There is debate as to when the upper façade was completed.
 Most scholars agree that it was finished sometime between 1360 and 1370, though when it began again is not known.
 Pisano's plans for the façade continued to be used with some adaptations under the direction of Giovanni di Cecco.
 Di Cecco preferred more elaborate designs, most likely inspired by the Orvieto Cathedral.
 The façade needed to be much higher than foreseen as the nave had, once again, been raised.